simonsso/stupid-file-serv/README.md

 cargo build --release
 cp target/release/cli-client ../bin/

-run cli-client --help to show the basic usage instrutions bellow.
+run cli-client --help to show the basic usage instructions below.
 There are three subcommands for upload, delete and list files on server.
-List and upload requiers arguments and list prints to stdout.
+List and upload require arguments and list prints to stdout.

 Command line tool for simple file server project